Azure-Sphere-Tools/azsphere-hardware-definition-tools/visualstudio-extension/AZSphereHardwareDefinitionTools/VISUALSTUDIO_EXTENSION.md

 ### Command to port hardware definition files to different underlying hardware <span id='Porting'></span>
   > If you've written a hardware definition file for a given dev board/layout and would like to support another one, you can automatically port your existing hardware definition instead of rewriting it from scratch.
 To do so:
-  > 1. Run the following command through the VS Code command palette while the current file is a hardware definition file: azsphere-hardware-definition-tools.porting
+  > 1. Run the following command from the **Tools** menu while the current file is a hardware definition file: `Port to another Hardware Definition`
   > 2. Select the target hardware definition file needed to port.
   > 3. Select a hardware definition to port to from the Azure Sphere SDK or a customized one.
   > 4. A new file will then be generated based on the currently open hardware definition file with all of the mappings updated to match the hardware definition which has been ported to.